Tangerinedream13/lab03-exercises/README.md

 2) The second solution is to use a dictionary or a map (similar to the containsPair method we wrote in class).
 In this method the map works as a constant and is much faster.
 It doesn't have to loop through each number and instead uses a tracker.

+Head should always point to the newest commit: On both one-set and main